 Probability of winning a lottery

-The probabilities of winning a lottery depend on the number of balls in the draw and the range of numbers you must pick to win.
+The probabilities of winning a Hongkong Pools depend on the number of balls in the draw and the range of numbers you must pick to win.
 There’s no secret formula for winning the lottery – and mathematical truth can cloud the big picture.
 A coin toss has a one in two chance of landing on heads.
 The same holds true for lottery winning numbers.
 If you buy two tickets, your odds of winning double.
 If you purchase just one ticket, your chances of winning the jackpot remain zero.

 Chances of winning